-Russian PM vows to look into construction plans for Baikal
+Russia faces protests over factory on shores of lake Baikal

-MOSCOW (AP) — Russian Prime Minister Dmitry Medvedev has vowed to audit a prospective water bottling plant on the shores of the world’s deepest freshwater lake.
+MOSCOW (AP) — Russia’s prime minister vowed Tuesday to audit a prospective water bottling plant on the shores of the world’s deepest freshwater lake, a listed world heritage site.

-Medvedev told Russian news agencies on Tuesday he would order officials to check if the plant on the shores of Baikal in eastern Siberia complies with environmental standards.
+Asked by a member of a sports team in Siberia for his comment, Dmitry Medvedev told Russian news agencies that he had received multiple complaints and that he would order officials to check if the plant on the shores of lake Baikal in eastern Siberia complies with environmental standards.

-Reports of the construction of the bottling plant on Baikal have angered local residents, with more than 880,000 people signing an online petition, urging authorities to scrap the construction plans.
-One of the reasons for the resentment is the fact that the water is going to be exported to neighboring China.
+He added, however, that he was not ready to say yet “if the plant is bad or good.”

-A major paper mill on Baikal, the largest freshwater lake by volume, was shut down in 2013 following intense pressure from environmental activists.
+Baikal is the largest freshwater lake by volume and is on the UNESCO World Heritage List.
+It has a special microclimate that accommodates the migration of many different types of birds.

 Most Read Nation & World Stories